 We explain the best way to cut porcelain tile and the correct tools to use.

-- Clamp the tile to keep it steady.
+- Mark the cutting line with a wax-based pencil and clamp the tile to keep it steady.

 Porcelain Vs. Ceramic Tiles